WraySmith/caRecall/README.md

 devtools::install_github("WraySmith/caRecall")
 ```

+## Set up
-First, get an api key from the website at the top of this read me.
+You'll need an api key from the website at the top of this read me.
 Then run `Sys.setenv(VRD_API = "your_api_key_here")`

 ## Example